A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Black box fading in
 Using frame emotion with react

+Feel paralyzed like the weights fractured my brain’s c6

 Men fall for what they see
 Women fall for what they hear
 Thats why women wear makeup and men tell lies